 These climbing shoes from Evolv Shaman are among the best options for bouldering purposes.
 They have a high-performance, high-friction rubber, and three Velcro straps to help you adjust the size.
 The toe box is quite roomy, so even your big toe will stay curled in the ideal climbing position.

 Users of these climbing shoes love their performance in toe-hooking due to their downward curve at the front.
 However, they’re not suitable for long-term wearing.
-The Amazon rating for this pair is 3.9 out of 5 stars, and the price range is between $40 and $100.

 La Sportiva TC Pros